-Our Mech Paladin deck list guide features the best Saviors of Uldum deck list for Season 65 of Hearthstone (August 2019).
+Our Mech Paladin deck list guide features the best Descent of Dragons deck list for Season 71 of Hearthstone (February 2020).
 Our Mech Paladin guide also contains Mulligan advice, card combos and strategy tips.

 In the latest version of our Mech Paladin guide, we've got the best performing deck list being played right now.
 We’ve also got detailed strategy advice on how to pilot the deck when you’re facing both slow and aggressive opponents in the new meta.
 Finally, we've highlighted a few tips on how to navigate the Mulligan process and broken down all the core combos so you can get the most out of this deck.

 Here’s the Mech Paladin deck we’re using for the beginning of Descent of Dragons.
 We’ll keep you updated with any changes!

 |2 x Goboglide Tech||1 x SN1P-SN4P|

 |2 x Sky Claw||1 x Explodinator|